karuppiah7890/snail-runner/README.md

-# Snail
+# Snail Runner

-Snail is meant to run many shell commands in parallel and then give output for each of them.
+Snail Runner is meant to run many shell commands in parallel and then give output for each of them.
 Example:

 ```sh
 $ node src/index.js 'sleep 5' 'sleep 20' 'sleep 15' 'sleep 10'